Skip to main content

 The answer depends on your context:

 For non-smokers: ZYNs are not recommended.
-While safer than cigarettes, they introduce unnecessary nicotine exposure, carry addiction risk, and provide no offsetting benefit.
-The net health effect is negative.
+Compared with not using nicotine, they introduce unnecessary nicotine exposure, carry addiction risk, and provide no offsetting harm-reduction benefit.

 For adolescents: ZYNs should be avoided.
 The developmental risks to attention, impulse control, and addiction vulnerability outweigh any comparative harm-reduction benefit.